illinois-cs498gd/illinois-cs498gd.github.io/_assignments/project.md

 ## Final Submission (55% of project grade)
 **Due date: 11:59 PM December 15th**

 Your final project submission.
 A version of your game with at least all the high priority features done and in a fully playable state.

-The deliverables for your final submission is the code for project and a video walking us through the work you have completed.
+The deliverables for your final submission are the code for the project and a video walking us through the work you have completed.
 You should also submit an updated version of your discovery documents with any changes you might have made since alpha.

 You will be graded on:
 - How well you have implemented your design work and/or how well you have adjusted your design through the development process